usnistgov/ndn-dpdk/docs/face.md

 # create an Ethernet port with PCI driver, enabling RxFlow with 16 queues
 ndndpdk-ctrl create-eth-port --pci 04:00.0 --mtu 1500 --rx-flow 16

-# create an Ethernet port with PCI driver, disabling RxFlow
+# or, create an Ethernet port with PCI driver, disabling RxFlow
 ndndpdk-ctrl create-eth-port --pci 04:00.0 --mtu 1500
 ```